-It will be important to understand the uniformizable affine structures defined in the complement of some points (affine structures with \emph{singularities}).
-Given an affine structure in~$\Delta^*=\Delta\setminus\{0\}$ and an affine structure on~$\Delta$, their difference is a form~$\eta$ in~$\Delta^*$ having a singularity at~$0$ if the affine structure does not extend to~$\Delta$.
-The \emph{ramification index} of the singular affine structure is
+It will be important to understand the affine structures defined in the complement of a discrete set of points (affine structures with \emph{singularities}) and, among them, the \emph{uniformizable} ones (as before, those that, in the complement of the singularities, are affinely equivalent to the quotient of an open subset of~$\mathbf{C}$ by a group of affine transformations).
+Consider an affine structure on~$\Delta^*=\Delta\setminus\{0\}$ that does not extend as an affine structure to~$0$ (an affine structure with a \emph{singularity} at~$0$) and an auxiliary affine structure on~$\Delta$.
+Their difference is a one-form~$\eta$ in~$\Delta^*$ that is not holomorphic at~$0$.
+The \emph{ramification index} at~$0$ of the affine structure with singularities is

-For the affine structure on~$\Delta$ whose charts are branches of~$\sqrt[n]{z}$, $n\in\mathbf{Z}^*$, the ramification index is~$n$; for the one having~$\log(z)$, it is~$\infty$.
-In both cases the difference with a regular affine structure on~$\Delta$ has a simple pole.
+For the affine structure on~$\Delta$ whose charts are branches of~$\sqrt[n]{z}$, $n\in\mathbf{Z}^*$, the ramification index is~$n$; for the one whose developing map is~$\log(z)$, it is~$\infty$.
+In all these cases the difference with a regular affine structure on~$\Delta$ has a simple pole.
 All these local affine structures with singularities are uniformizable and are in fact the only ones.
-Moreover, they are characterized by the invariants of the one-form: \emph{an affine structure on~$\Delta^*$ with a singularity at~$0$ is uniformizable if and only if for the one-form~$\eta$ measuring its difference with a regular affine structure on~$\Delta$, $\eta$ has a simple pole at~$0$ with residue of the form~$1/n-1$, $n\in\mathbf{Z}^*\cup\{\infty\}$}.
-This local result globalizes on compact curves as follows:
+Moreover, they are characterized by the invariants of the one-form: \emph{an affine structure on~$\Delta^*$ with a singularity at~$0$ is uniformizable if and only if for the one-form~$\eta$ measuring its difference with a regular affine structure on~$\Delta$, $\eta$ has a simple pole at~$0$ with residue of the form~$1/n-1$, $n\in\mathbf{Z}^*\cup\{\infty\}$} (see~\cite[prop.~6]{guillot-rebelo}).